sul-dlss-deprecated/lyberservices-scripts/README.md

     bin/batch_run YAML_CONFIG [LIMIT]
 ```

-This will run pre-assembly multiple times sequentially, using resume and
+This will run pre-assemble multiple times sequentially, using resume and
 limits, allowing the process to end and restart each time.
 This is useful to
 prevent memory errors on the server when running large jobs.
 It will
 automatically compute the number of items remaining to be run, split the job